Male vs Female Ball Pythons — How to Tell the Difference

 This article will help you figure out whether your ball python is male or female just by looking at a few of their physical characteristics and plopping them on a scale.

-Read on to find out the three key differences between male and female ball pythons, how to look for them, and if male or female ball pythons make better pets.
+Read on to find out the three key differences between male and female ball pythons, how to look for them, and if male or female ball pythons make better pet snakes.

 The main differences between male and female ball pythons are:

-• Male ball pythons are smaller in size, whereas females are thicker and heavier.
+• Size: Male ball pythons are smaller in size, whereas females are thicker and heavier.

-• Male ball pythons have more pronounced anal spurs, whereas most females have very small anal spurs.
+• Spur Size Male ball pythons have more pronounced anal spurs, whereas female spurs are much smaller.

-• Male ball pythons have short, square, blunt tails, whereas female ball pythons have longer and pointier tails.
+• Tails: Male ball pythons have wider tails with short, square, blunt tail ends, whereas female ball pythons have longer and pointier tails.

 However, if you need a breeding pair, then obviously having a male and female snake is essential!